UPDATED! 2024 – 2025 Deer Population Management Program Schedule & Locations

 Public education on the use of repellents and fencing to protect property and crops, and efforts to reduce deer-auto collisions through public awareness, warning signs, and reflectors, are important tools in reducing deer-human conflicts and increasing human tolerance for deer.
 These methods alone, however, do not solve the problem of overpopulation.

 If left unchecked, deer populations can grow exponentially.
 As the number of deer remains high and/or continues to increase in many areas of the county, deer-related conflicts also continue to persist and increase.
 Habitat degrades, and in the long run, deer may suffer as the population becomes unhealthy and susceptible to disease.
 A program of deer population reduction and maintenance can reduce both deer-human conflicts and ecological deer impacts and must be considered as a tool in the long-term reduction of deer-related conflicts in Montgomery County.
-The County’s Deer Management plan outlines methods of population reduction for public and private lands.
-A copy of this plan can be made available by request to Customer Service.

-The goal of Montgomery County’s Deer Population Management Program is to reduce human-deer conflicts to a level that is compatible with human priorities and land uses.
+The goal of Montgomery Park’s Deer Population Management Program is to reduce human-deer conflicts to a level that is compatible with human priorities and land uses.
 In this way, citizens and white-tailed deer can co-exist and deer will remain a valued part of our county’s natural landscape.

 To learn more, you may request information for how to best coexist with deer, please contact Customer Service or consider reaching out to one of the other resources provided below.